 Safety:Signs warn of deep under currents, large breaking waves, risk of cliff falls.
 Also do not swim or use inflatables in the River Gannel.
+Keep well clear of the dunes.
 Lifeguards in summer.
 See Beach Safety Guide.

 Access:Access to the beach by the car parks is via a short path through the dunes.
 There are also steps down at the west part of Crantock Beach.